Apps · 24 reviews

 Lock verses into memory with spaced repetition and typing systems.

-Scripture memorization apps all rest on the same idea - spaced repetition - but they get there differently.
-Some, like Bible Memory and Remember Me, use review schedules and fill-in-the-blank drills; Scripture Typer leans on typing to lock verses in; others gamify the process.
+Scripture memorization apps all rest on the same idea - repeated recall - but they get there differently.
+The Bible Memory App, formerly Scripture Typer, leans on first-letter typing and smart review; Remember Me offers multiple drills for free; others gamify the process.
 The best fit depends on how you learn: by typing, by reciting, or by repeated timed review.

 Pick the method you'll stick with, since consistency beats any single feature.
 Most of these apps are inexpensive or free with a small upgrade, and several let you choose your translation, so the table is the quickest way to compare review systems and pricing side by side.